A Level Biology

-A Level Biology is a two year course which will give you the opportunity to study a range of topics such as populations and environmental biology and mechanisms used to control processes in cells and organisms.
+Untangle the DNA of A Level Biology.
+This is a two year course which will give you the opportunity to study a range of topics such as populations and environmental biology and mechanisms used to control processes in cells and organisms.
 Many students who enjoy and successfully complete this subject typically progress onto a range of degree courses including: Medicine, Dentistry, Veterinary Science, Biochemistry and Biological Sciences.

 For our A Level programme our entry requirements are a minimum of 5x Grade 5.

-The A Level course will be assessed by examination at the end of year two.
-There will be a separate assessment of students’ practical skills which will be assessed throughout Year 1 and Year 2, and will result in students gaining a practical endorsement.
+The A Level course will be assessed by three examinations at the end of Year 2.
+There will be a separate assessment of students’ practical skills throughout Year 1 and Year 2, and will result in students gaining a practical endorsement.

 - Progression Pathway

 Our Biology students progress to a variety of courses and careers as doctors, dentists and vets, whilst others move into science based careers such as genetics, biochemistry, biotechnology and laboratory work.

 For guidance about what careers subjects can lead on to please follow this link to the National Careers Service.